ARCHANA-SENGUNTHAR/utsav-bharat/README.md

 - Integrated a dynamic calendar, interactive map, and cultural highlights seamlessly.
 - Built a fully responsive and interactive website using only HTML, CSS, and JavaScript.
 - Provided a user-friendly platform to explore all 28 states and 8 union territories.

 ---
-### 🙏 Acknowledgements

-This project is proudly presented by Deepika and Archana for the HackSocial Hackathon 2025.

----
 ## 📬 Contact